North-east pharmacy shut after overnight break-in - Evening Express

-Aberchirder Pharmacy and the attached post office are closed while police investigate the break-in.
+Aberchirder Pharmacy and the attached post office were closed while police investigate the incident.

 It’s not clear what, if anything was taken during the incident at around 3.10am this morning.